 Unfortunately, the majority of TMJ Dysfunction cases are treated by medical doctors using drugs to treat only the symptoms of the disease (headaches, neck aches, depression, etc.).
 As a qualified dentist, we are able to not only treat the symptoms of the disease but also fix the causes of the disease so that the symptoms are permanently resolved.
 We do this in a number of ways depending on the specific cause.
 Properly diagnosing the cause of the TMJ Dysfunction is key to properly treating the disease.
-In our office we have the ability to take 3-Dimensional images of the TMJ using a CBCT.
+A 3-Dimensional image of the TMJ using a CBCT is generally required.
 This allows us to precisely see what the joint looks like and then allow us to see that our treatment has resolved the diseased condition.

 One of the most common causes of TMJ Dysfunction is a retruded lower jaw.
 There are only two ways to resolve this condition: surgery or functional jaw orthopedics.
 Our preference is to use functional jaw orthopedics.
 This consists of wearing a comfortable removable appliance for six to nine months which allows the lower jaw to permanently move to its more natural and more aesthetically pleasing forward position.
 After the lower jaw is moved forward (whether surgically or orthopedically) the patient will then have to wear braces.

 Missing or badly worn posterior teeth is also a common cause of TMJ Dysfunction.
 This can be resolved by replacing missing teeth or building up worn teeth.

 As can be easily seen, a proper diagnosis is critical to successfully treat TMJ Dysfunction.
 It is also easily seen that multiple treatment options may be necessary in order to permanently resolve the disease and not just treat its symptoms.